Follow TV Tropes

 • Aside from sprint tracks, there's Crystal Abyss Zone, a two-lap track that takes about three minutes on average to complete.
 Its length is one of many reasons why it's the first track in Map Hell.

-• Mighty Glacier: Eggman has one of the highest weights in the base game (tied with Metal) and has the highest drift spark charge rate, but has very low top speed.
-Among the bonus characters, there's Chaos Zero, who's slightly faster than Eggman but also slightly heavier, and Gamma, who takes this to the extreme by having the highest weight, but also the lowest top speed.
+• Mighty Glacier: Class G characters like Eggman (2 top speed and 8 weight), Chaos Zero (3 top speed and 8 weight) and Heavy (1 top speed and 9 weight) are among the heaviest (tied with Metal) and have impressive drift spark charge rate, but endure a very low top speed.
 Played With due to the fact that a low top speed also means a high acceleration and the ability to charge boosts faster while drifting, meaning they can reach said speeds faster and recover better than most other racers.

 • Mythology Gag: Several nods to both the Sonic franchise in general and Sonic Robo Blast 2 specifically are scattered throughout the game: